-This course introduces important concepts of healthcare for women during normal and high risk pregnancy, including antepartal, intrapartal, and postpartal nursing care.
+This course introduces important concepts of healthcare for women during preconception through normal and high risk pregnancy and delivery, including reproduction, sexuality, conception, ante-partum, intra-partum, and post-partum nursing care.
 Care of the newborn is studied, beginning with fetal development and continuing through the newborn transition to extrauterine life.
 Principles of evidence-based nursing are applied to maternal and newborn care.